Spinor bosons realization of the SU(3) Haldane phase with adjoint representation: Physics at the dimer phase

-and try to figure out what the ground state looks like.
-We start from the right chiral Haldane phase $\vert\psi_R\rangle$ as illustrated in the inset of Fig. \ref{fig:critical}, where the red and blue dots label the quark and antiquark states at site $i$, and the solid lines label the SU(3) singlet bonds.
-We observe if the Hamiltonian $H_c$ is acting on $\vert\psi_R\rangle$, the resulting states are a superposition of states with each quark/antiquark state connected with a single solid line.
-So the effects of the Hamiltonian $H_c$ just shift these solid lines.
-This observation suggests the ground state of $H_c$ might be constructed from states with fully connected singlet states.
+and try to construct an analytical ground state ansatz, starting from the right chiral Haldane phase $\vert\psi_R\rangle$ as illustrated in the inset of Fig.~\ref{fig:dimer}, where the red and blue dots label the quark and antiquark states at site $i$, and the solid lines label the SU(3) singlet bonds.
+We observe that if the Hamiltonian $H_d$ is acting on $\vert\psi_R\rangle$, the resulting states are a superposition of states with each quark/antiquark state connected with a single solid line.
+So the effects of the Hamiltonian $H_d$ just shift these solid lines.
+This observation suggests the ground state of $H_d$ might be constructed from states with fully connected singlet states.

 We label each substate as $\vert\{r_i\}\rangle$ with the quark state at site $i$ connected to the antiquark state at site $r_i$, and different structures correspond to different permutations of the list from $1$ to $L$.
 For example, the right chiral Haldane phase $\vert\psi_R\rangle$ can be labeled as $\vert 2,3,4,\cdots, L,1\rangle$.
-The two-site system $L=2$ is trivial, and the ground state is easily found as the fully connected state $\vert 2,1\rangle$.
-In the following, we first give the exact result of a small system size $L=3$, and then generalize this solution to arbitrary sizes.

-For $L=3$ there are five possible fully connected states, where we have excluded the trivial state $\vert 1,2,3\rangle$ as it is decoupled from the right chiral Haldane phase.
-One can show this by looking at the resulting states starting from the right chiral Haldane phase, and these states should have at least one singlet bond connecting the nearby sites.
-The ground state can then be expanded using these five states as
+We take into account the translational invariance of the system and consider the periodic boundary condition, and it is more convenient to transform the Hamiltonian into momentum space and the ground state ansatz can be written as